Swedish Properties inherited by Henrik Leijel (1717-1803) from his mother Hedwig Lucia née Lohe (1684-1770) and sold to Baron Gustaf Celsing in 1781

 1 Regeringsgatan, Stockholm

-A few years later on 20 December 1781 Baron Celsing acquired from the same vendor, Henrik Leijel, all the significant Lohe-Leijel family works and property complexes in Södermanland and Närke consisting of Biby and Värsta in Gillberga Parish, Fjällskäfte in Flöda Parish, Fräkentorp in Lilla Malms Parish and Smedtorps forge in the same Parish and Hällefors works in Lilla Mellösa Parish with all their subsidiaries, manpower and inventory for the sum of 99,000 Riksdaler
+On 23 January 1776 Baron Gustaf Celsing bought from Henrik Leijel, one of the heirs to the rich industrialist Johan Lohe, who had moved to England, the stone house in Stockholm at the corner of Gustaf Adolfstorg and Regeringsgatan (now with address No. 1 in the same street).
+The original stone house was replaced in 1857 by the Hotel Rydberg (see picture above), itself demolished in 1914 and replaced by the building now on this site.
+A few years later on 20 December 1781 Baron Celsing acquired from the same vendor, Henrik Leijel, all the significant Lohe-Leijel family works and property complexes in Södermanland and Närke consisting of Biby and Värsta in Gillberga Parish, Fjällskäfte in Flöda Parish, Fräkentorp in Lilla Malms Parish and Smedtorps forge in the same Parish and Hällefors works in Lilla Mellösa Parish with all their subsidiaries, manpower and inventory for the sum of 99,000 Riksdaler.
+However a deal of this magnitude greatly exceeded Baron Celsing’s fortune, so he reached an agreement with his brother Ulrik Celsing before signing the contract on 7 November 1781 that he would participate in the purchase, and it was also Ulrik Celsing for the most part (11/16) who paid the purchase price.

 Fjällskäfte, Flöda Parish, Södermanland